Financial Ratio Analysis

 In leverage ratio usually the equity fund of a company is compared with its borrowed funds.
 The degree to which the activities of a company are financed by owner’s funds versus creditor’s funds is indicated by the term gearing.
 In other words, financial leverage is measured in gearing.

 Leverage = Long Term Debt / Total Equity

 The riskiness of a company increases with its higher degree of leverage.
-A standard level is set in order to make comprise between financial ratios of one company with other within the same industry.
+A standard level is set in order to make compromise between financial ratios of one company with another within the same industry.
 Common examples of gearing ratios include equity ratio (equity / assets), debt-to-equity ratio (total debt/total equity), debt ratio (total debt total assets) and times interest earned (EBIT / total interest).

 Interest Coverage Ratio

 It is a ratio used to ascertain the easiness of a company to pay interest on its borrowed debt.
 The interest coverage ratio is evaluated by dividing the earnings before interest & tax (EBIT) of a company for a specified period of time by the interest expense of the company for the same period.

 In fact the safety margin of the company is clear from its interest coverage ratio which corresponds to the ability of a company to fulfill its interest obligations.
 The higher interest coverage ratio points out that it is easy for the companies to pay off its interest obligations from its profits.
 Similarly the low value for the interest coverage ratio indicates that it is very difficult for the company to pay its interest obligations from its profits and it is in danger.

 The formula of interest o=coverage ratio is as below

 Interest Coverage Ratio = Earnings before Interest & Tax / Interest Expense